 Movie review for The Blind Side

-This was a great movie.
+The Blind Side was a good movie.
 Starring Sandra Bullock, The Blind Side is based on a true story about the Tuohy family who took Big Mike or Michael Oher into their home when he had no place to go.
 He later became a famous football player.

-The story begins with a man's attempt to enroll both his son and Michael (who sometimes sleeps on his couch when he is seeking shelter) into a prestigious school.
+The story of The Blind Side begins with a man's attempt to enroll both his son and Michael (who sometimes sleeps on his couch when he is seeking shelter) into a prestigious school.
 When the school's football coach sees the two boys playing basketball outside, he is convinced to support the man's appeal to get them into the school.

 When the coach approaches the rest of the admissions team to state the case, he says that as a Christian school, they should consider letting Michael enroll as the Christian thing to do.